finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PropertyDefinitionsApi apiInstance = new PropertyDefinitionsApi(defaultClient);
     List<String> propertyKeys = Arrays.asList(); // List<String> | One or more property keys which identify each property that a definition should   be retrieved for.
 The format for each property key is {domain}/{scope}/{code}, e.g. 'Portfolio/Manager/Id'.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the property definitions.
 Defaults to return   the latest version of each definition if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Lifetime, use \"lifeTime eq 'Perpetual'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list properties attached to the Property Definition.
 Defaults to the current LUSID system datetime if not specified. try {
-      ResourceListOfPropertyDefinition result = apiInstance.getMultiplePropertyDefinitions(propertyKeys, asAt, filter, effectiveAt);
+      ResourceListOfPropertyDefinition result = apiInstance.getMultiplePropertyDefinitions(propertyKeys)
+            .asAt(asAt)
+            .filter(filter)
+            .effectiveAt(effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PropertyDefinitionsApi#getMultiplePropertyDefinitions");